Tap-Payments/goSellSDK-AndroidX/README.md

             sdkSession.setMerchantID(null); // ** Optional ** you can pass merchant id or null

-             sdkSession.setPaymentType("WEB");   //** Merchant can customize payment options [WEB/CARD] for each transaction or it will show all payment options granted to him.
+             sdkSession.setPaymentType("WEB");   //** Optional ** ** Merchant can customize payment options [WEB/CARD] for each transaction or By default it will show all payment options granted to him.

+              sdkSession.setCardType("CREDIT"); // ** Optional ** you can pass which cardType[CREDIT/DEBIT] you want.By default it loads all available cards for Merchant.
             /**
              * Use this method where ever you want to show TAP SDK Main Screen.
              * This method must be called after you configured SDK as above